DevArtech/llmflow-backend/README.md

 3. To access the API docs, go to `http://localhost:8000/docs` or `http://localhost:8000/redoc`
    > The docs are a way to see what endpoints are available, and make test calls to the given endpoints.

+## How to log to a file

+You can log with one of two options

+- 'console' (default): Logs to the console of the application
+- 'file': Writes logs to the `/logs` directory

+This setting can be changed in the `.env` file.

 ## How to make commits

 This project uses `enforce-git-message`, which requires commit messages to follow a standard which `python-semantic-release` can understand (Refer to [How to get/update the project version](#how-to-getupdate-the-project-version)).